-Description Water levels are decreasing in the wells due to excessive consumption during hot temperatures.
-See Table 11 in Appendix A for the associated risks.
-Immediate Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Operations Manager (OM) Lead Operator-Water Department (LOWD) Monitor the water system to ensure the reservoir levels, pressures are sufficient.
-If the reservoir is depleting, ensure all well pumps are on and pumping to fill the reservoirs.
-Call in additional staff, if required.
-(UM) Contact the City of Surrey to determine if Surrey can supply White Rock water through the emergency valves.
-(UM) Notifications Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Issue a water use restriction according to the severity of the drought.
-(UM) Notify the Fire Department of the water reservoir levels.
-(UM), (LOWD) Make appropriate public notifications and media releases.
-Refer to Table 1-5.
-(UM) Follow-up Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Monitor the levels of the wells and reservoirs.
-(LOWD) Rescind water use restrictions when water levels are back to normal.
+Description Lack of staff during an emergency.
+Immediate Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Notifications Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Contact City of White Rock staff: (UM) Water Operations Operations & Parks Facilities Fire Rescue Recreation & Culture Contact designated contractors for staffing.
+(UM) If no staff is available, call surrounding districts such as the City of Surrey or Langley and ask for staffing aid.
+(UM) Follow-up Actions Who is responsible: Director of Engineering & Municipal Operations (DEMO) Utility Manager (UM) Lead Operator-Water Department (LOWD) Review the reasoning behind the lack of staff.
+Document any ideas to improve the situation for the future.
 (UM)